psu-arts-arch-3/art-203/unit-3/lesson-6/assignment-final-website.md

 * Artist statement/Design Statement \(Lesson 6 Ex.
 2\)

-* Muse Project

-* Final website URL
+* Muse Project file and assets \(not the exported HTML files, but the file you used to create the website\)

+Make sure the files are clearly labeled and organized, and then zip the folder and upload it to Canvas.
+Include your website URL in the Canvas submission.

+\[INSERT SUBMISSION LINK\]